-Productivity is not measured by how long an employee sits their desk.
-It's about what they produce not how many hours worked.
+Productivity is not measured by how long an employee sits at their desk.
+It's about what they produce, not how many hours worked.
 This is how to accomplish set goals.
 Recently, more employees and companies have been looking at remote working and hybrid-team options.

 However, 20% of businesses are concerned that remote work will affect employee productivity as it is done away from the structure and focus of an office environment.
 It has led to some questionable use of monitoring software to track employees working remotely.

 Over 50% of employers indicate, though, that working remotely has led to increased productivity.
 You don't need to constantly look over your employees' shoulders to analyze how well they're doing.
 But, at the same time, you want to make sure all of your employees are working to the same high standard.
 That's where KPIs come in.

 A Key Performance Indicator or KPI helps to measure how effectively your company achieves its objectives.
 Productivity KPIs assess how effectively those goals are being met, evaluate employees/processes and identify improvements without constant micromanagement.

 KPIs must be specific.
 For example, a KPI for a customer service agent might be average customer call times.
 However, measuring average call times for software developers doesn't make sense since they may not speak directly to clients.
 So how do you best systemize your business and come up with KPIs for your employees?

 A KPI is only useful if it is well-defined.
 This is where SMART objectives are used to distinguish between good and bad KPIs.
 A SMART KPI will be Specific, Measurable, Achievable, Relevant, and Timely.
 Another rule to keep in mind for productivity KPIs is not to overdo them.
 Less is always more, so opt for a small list of the most important KPIs.

 While some KPIs are specific to individual roles, the five KPIs below help assess and improve remote employee productivity.